apache/spark/docs/configuration.md

 * `JAVA_HOME`, the location where Java is installed (if it's not on your default `PATH`)
 * `PYSPARK_PYTHON`, the Python binary to use for PySpark
 * `SPARK_LOCAL_IP`, to configure which IP address of the machine to bind to.
-* `SPARK_CLASSPATH`, to add elements to Spark's classpath that you want to be present for _all_ applications.
-   Note that applications can also add dependencies for themselves through `SparkContext.addJar` -- we recommend doing that when possible.
 * `SPARK_PUBLIC_DNS`, the hostname your Spark program will advertise to other machines.
 * Options for the Spark [standalone cluster scripts](spark-standalone.html#cluster-launch-scripts), such as number of cores to use on each machine and maximum memory.